prathebaselva/cs897/tutorial/errors/git_merge.md

 ## 3.Error: Already Up-to-Date:
   **Cause: The branch being merged is already up-to-date with the branch you are merging into.**

   **Solution:**
     - Confirm that you are on the correct branch and that there are new changes to merge.

 ## 4.Error: Local Changes Would Be Overwritten:
   **Cause: Uncommitted local changes conflict with incoming changes.**

   **Solution:**
     - Commit, stash, or discard local changes before merging.
     - Use git status to identify and manage local changes.

 ## 5.Error: Automatic Merge Failed; Fix Conflicts and Commit the Result:
   **Cause: Git couldn't automatically merge changes due to conflicts.**

   **Solution:**
     - Resolve conflicts manually by editing files, add changes (git add <file>), and commit (git merge --continue).

         git add <file>
         git merge --continue

-Fast-Forward Merge Not Possible:
+## 6.Error: Fast-Forward Merge Not Possible:

-Cause: There are diverging commits between branches, and a fast-forward merge is not possible.
+  **Cause: There are diverging commits between branches, and a fast-forward merge is not possible.**

+  **Solution:**
-Solution: Use git pull to fetch changes and merge.
-Alternatively, merge using git merge --no-ff.
+    - Use git pull to fetch changes and merge. git pull
-Merge Made by Recursive Strategy:

-Cause: The 'recursive' merge strategy is used (default for most merges).
-Solution: No specific action needed; it's an informational message.
+    - Alternatively, merge using git merge --no-ff. git merge --no-ff

-Refusing to Merge Unrelated Histories:
+## 7.Error: Refusing to Merge Unrelated Histories:

-Cause: Attempting to merge branches with no common ancestor.
+  **Cause: Attempting to merge branches with no common ancestor.**

+  **Solution:**
+     git merge --allow-unrelated-histories
-Solution: Use --allow-unrelated-histories to force the merge if necessary.
+  to force the merge if necessary.

-Permission Denied (publickey):
+## 8.Error: Permission Denied (publickey):

-Cause: SSH key authentication failed.
+  **Cause: SSH key authentication failed.**

+  **Solution:**
-Solution: Ensure your SSH key is added to the SSH agent (ssh-add).
-Verify repository access and SSH key settings.
+    - Ensure your SSH key is added to the SSH agent (ssh-add).
+    - Verify repository access and SSH key settings.

-Unable to Access Repository:
+## 9.Error: Unable to Access Repository:

-Cause: Network issues or incorrect repository URL.
+  **Cause: Network issues or incorrect repository URL.**

+  **Solution:**
-Solution: Check internet connection.
-Verify the correctness of the repository URL.
+    - Check internet connection.
+    - Verify the correctness of the repository URL.

-Authentication Failed:
+## 10.Error: Authentication Failed:

-Cause: Incorrect credentials or lack of permissions.
+  **Cause: Incorrect credentials or lack of permissions.**

+  **Solution:**
-Solution: Check and provide correct credentials (username/password or token).
+    - Check and provide correct credentials (username/password or token).
 Verify repository access permissions.